Stephen Decatur: Early life and education

 Decatur came to love the sea and sailing in a roundabout manner.
 When Stephen was eight years old, he developed a severe case of whooping cough.
 In those days, a supposed tonic for this condition was exposure to the salt air of the sea.
 It was decided that Stephen Jr. would accompany his father aboard a merchant ship on his next voyage to Europe.
 Sailing across the Atlantic and back proved to be an effective remedy, and Decatur came home completely recovered.
-In the days following young Stephen's return he was jubilant about his adventure on the high sea and spoke of wanting to go sailing often.
+In the days following young Stephen's return, he was jubilant about his adventure on the high sea and spoke of wanting to go sailing often.
 His parents had different aspirations, especially his mother who had hopes that Stephen would one day become an Episcopal clergyman, and tried to discourage the eight-year-old from such jaunty ambitions, fearing such would distract Stephen from his studies.

 Decatur attended Woodbury Academy in Woodbury, New Jersey.
-At the direction of his father, Decatur attended the Episcopal Academy, at the time an all-boys school that specialized in Latin, mathematics and religion; however, Decatur had not applied himself adequately, and barely graduated from the academy.
+At the direction of his father, Decatur attended the Episcopal Academy, at the time an all-boys school that specialized in Latin, mathematics, and religion; however, Decatur had not applied himself adequately, and barely graduated from the academy.
 He then enrolled for one year at the University of Pennsylvania in 1795, where he better applied himself and focused on his studies.
 At the university, Decatur met and became friends with Charles Stewart and Richard Somers, who would later become naval officers themselves.

 Decatur found the classic studies prosaic and life at the university disagreeable, and at the age of 17, with his heart and mind set on ships and the sea, discontinued his studies there.
-Though his parents were not pleased with his decision, they were apparently wise enough to now let the aspiring young man pursue his own course through life.
+Though his parents were not pleased with his decision, they continued to be supportive of him.
 Through his father's influence, Stephen gained employment at the shipbuilding firm of Gurney and Smith, business associates of his father, acting as supervisor to the early construction of the frigate United States.
 He was serving on board this vessel as a midshipman when it was launched on May 10, 1797, under the command of Commodore John Barry.